-All email correspondence to course instructor or TAs must be from your ufl.edu account, have your full name in the body of the email, and contain your course and section number in the subject line.
-Emails not meeting these requirements may not be recognized by our email filters, and thus may not be answered.
+All email correspondence to course instructor or TAs must be from your CANVAS account.
+Emails not meeting these requirements may not be recognized quickly, and thus may not be answered.
 Please follow this guide if you do not know how to craft an email to your professor.